 - With the integrated (phone) GNSS sensor, the absolute accuracy is expected to be a few meters.

 - With the viDoc RTK Rover, the absolute accuracy can be in the range of a few centimeters.
-For more information see How to use PIX4Dcatch with viDoc RTK rover article.
+For more information: How to use PIX4Dcatch with viDoc RTK rover.

 - When GCPs are used, the absolute accuracy is expected to be in the range of the GCP errors.

-You need to download the PIX4Dcatch iOS app on your iPhone or iPad and purchase the viDoc RTK rover.
+You need to download the PIX4Dcatch app and purchase the viDoc RTK rover.

-When connecting the PIX4Dcatch app to the viDoc RTK rover via Bluetooth, the images are automatically geotagged with the accurate positions from the rover.
+When connecting the PIX4Dcatch app to the viDoc RTK rover via Bluetooth, the images are automatically geotagged with the accurate positions from the viDoc RTK rover.

-More information in the How to use PIX4Dcatch with viDoc RTK rover article.
+For more information: How to use PIX4Dcatch with viDoc RTK rover.

 Contact us directly for the purchase of the viDoc RTK rover.

 GCPs can be integrated into your PIX4Dcatch project by exporting the images and processing them in PIX4Dmapper or PIX4Dcloud with your GCPs.
-More information on How to include GCPs into a PIX4Dcatch project.
+More information on How to use automatic Tag Detection and manual GCP marking - PIX4Dcatch RTK.